senkrad76/Anidea-for-SmartThings/README.md

 A repository of assorted SmartThings bits and bobs that were created for use within the owner's personal SmartThings environment, but hopefully to a standard that could potentially make them useful to others.

-The repository layout is compatible with the IDE for [Groovy Device Handlers](devicetypes/orangebucket) and Groovy SmartApps.
-Apps using the SmartThings REST API are in the [endpoints](endpoints) folder, whether they are full on 'WebHook Endpoint' apps or purely REST clients.
+The repository layout is compatible with the IDE for the 'classic' [Device Handlers](devicetypes/orangebucket) and SmartApps that are written in Groovy.

+The terminology for the 'new' environment is all over the place.
+The term SmartaApp appears in the documentation as 'SmartApp Connector' (for cloud-connected devices not using the 'Schema Connector'), as 'SmartApp' (for Automations), and 'WebHook SmartApp' (for automations not using the AWS Lambdas).
+However in the Developer Workspace you get it in the context of  'Automation SmartApp' (also written 'Automation | SmartApp') or 'Automation Connector | SmartApp'.
+So in the absence of any convention, the top level folder [automations](automations) is being used, with the namespace underneath.

 **Please be aware that this is very much a personal repository, and so can be subject to the most trivial of changes.
 There isn't currently any staging or anything going on.
 There is just the one branch.**